-Depending on the block schools being serviced and at what time of the year the referral is submitted, it will be between one and eight months before a child will receive an assessment.
+Depending on the block in which schools are being serviced, and at what time of the year the referral is submitted, it will be between one and eight months before a child will receive an assessment.
 The average waiting time would be approximately three months.